flathub/org.pdfstitcher.pdfstitcher/updating.md

     flatpak run org.pdfstitcher.pdfstitcher
     ```

 6. Open PR to merge changes, cross fingers and hope for the best.
+Include the phrase `bot, build` to trigger test build.